brunoro/brunoro.github.io/content/misc/serbilian.md

 For this reason, I also used the [unicode_utils](https://github.com/lang/unicode_utils) gem, which does the locale-aware conversion.

 I also got some [pangrams](https://en.wikipedia.org/wiki/Pangram) from [this website](http://clagnut.com/blog/2380/#Portuguese)to test out if I had at least most of the phonemes covered by my script.

+One shortcoming of this approach is that sounds in pt-BR that depend on the context ("por favor" vs "por acaso", where r change4s it sound when before a vowel on the next word) get the wrong phonetic transliteration.
+This is a though problem to tackle: either we give up on having a 1x1 phonetic transcription, or we get words that have multiple forms, depending on the next word on the phrase.
+I won't go there for my little fun project -- if you have an easy solution please let me know!

 Finally, the code: